California Payroll Tax Problems & EDD Audits

 The extent of actual control exercised by the principal over the manner and means of performing the services.

 Whether the principal is or is not engaged in a business enterprise or whether the services being performed are for the benefit or convenience of the principal as an individual.

 Some California payroll tax audits can lead to a finding of payroll tax fraud by the EDD.
 This may happen if an employer pays workers in cash over a number of years, and fails to file Forms 1099 or makes other attempts to conceal the existence of those workers.
-Our California tax lawyers have experience in representing businesses in California EDD payroll tax fraud audits.
+Our EDD attorneys have experience in representing businesses in California EDD payroll tax fraud audits.

 Filing for bankruptcy will not solve your California payroll tax problems.
 However, even if your workers were not correctly treated as independent contractors our tax lawyers can work with the EDD to try and eliminate penalties as well as reduce the total amount of California payroll taxes owed.

 If a corporate taxpayer can not pay the California employment taxes it owes, the EDD may hold corporate officers and stockholders who willfully fail to pay California payroll taxes personally responsible.
 Unlike the IRS trust fund recovery penalty for federal payroll taxes, responsible officers and shareholders will be held responsible not only for the trust fund portion of the California payroll taxes, but the entire amount of the California State employment taxes including all interest and penalties.
 Our California tax lawyers can evaluate whether or not officers and shareholders are personally responsible, and if they are not, represent them before the Employment Development Department potentially saving hundreds of thousands of dollars.